You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

-We revisited and revised our “growth” goals every quarter.
+Revisit and revise growth goals every quarter.

 7. Encourage Parental Support.

-Speaking of parents, their support is a significant piece of the puzzle.
+Parent support is a significant piece of the puzzle.

-Back-to-School night is your chance to communicate the importance of the standardized exam and to explain the power of working together to help their child achieve their goals.
+Back-to-School night is your chance to communicate the importance of the standardized exam and to explain the power of working together to help their child achieve goals.